Juan Esnáider: Club career

-Esnáider joined Barcelona-based RCD Espanyol after being released by Atlético, and produced another good individual season with 13 successful strikes in the league.
-In January 1999, he was signed by Juventus F.C. for an estimated fee of £4,5 million, as an intended replacement for Alessandro Del Piero who had just been sidelined with a serious knee injury, but was unable to settle at the Turin-based team.
-In late December 2000 he returned to Zaragoza and, with 11 goals in just 17 matches, helped the side avoid relegation (that included two on 14 April 2001 in a 4–4 tie at FC Barcelona), adding his second Copa del Rey in the process.
+Esnáider joined Barcelona-based Espanyol after being released by Atlético, and produced another good individual season with 13 successful strikes in the league.
+In January 1999, he was signed by Juventus for an estimated fee of £4,5 million, as an intended replacement for Alessandro Del Piero who had just been sidelined with a serious knee injury, but was unable to settle at the Turin-based team.
+In late December 2000 he returned to Zaragoza and, with 11 goals in just 17 matches, helped the side avoid relegation (that included two on 14 April 2001 in a 4–4 tie at Barcelona), adding his second Copa del Rey in the process.

-Subsequently, Esnáider's career remained low-profile, with spells at FC Porto (arriving the season after countryman Juan Antonio Pizzi, who also left unsettled after a few months), Cadetes de San Martín, Club Atlético River Plate, AC Ajaccio and Real Murcia, before retiring at Newell's Old Boys in Argentina.
-He obtained his coaching degree in 2008 and, in April of the following year, became Getafe CF's assistant to former Real Madrid teammate Míchel, who was replacing Víctor Muñoz after a string of bad results; he occupied the position until December 2010.
+Subsequently, Esnáider's career remained low-profile, with spells at Porto (arriving the season after countryman Juan Antonio Pizzi, who also left unsettled after a few months), Cadetes de San Martín, River Plate, Ajaccio and Real Murcia, before retiring at Newell's Old Boys in Argentina.
+He obtained his coaching degree in 2008 and, in April of the following year, became Getafe's assistant to former Real Madrid teammate Míchel, who was replacing Víctor Muñoz after a string of bad results; he occupied the position until December 2010.

-On 8 April 2013, after one full season in Segunda División B with Zaragoza's B team, Esnáider was appointed at Córdoba CF until June after the sacking of Rafael Berges.
+On 8 April 2013, after one full season in Segunda División B with Zaragoza's B team, Esnáider was appointed at Córdoba until June after the sacking of Rafael Berges.
 He won only two of nine games during his spell, as the team went on rank 14th in the second tier.